erelsgl/erelsgl.github.io/pages/en/about.md

 In the past I did research in natural language processing - [English negotiation][4] and [Hebrew morphology][5].
 The inspiration to research these diverse topics comes from the [Bible][7].

-I am looking for students for M.Sc., Ph.D. and post-doc positions.
+I am looking for students for M.Sc., Ph.D. and post-doc positions for the research program [fair division: from theory to practice][research] and similar topics.
 The requirements are: (1) an aspiration for making the world better, (2) creative imagination, and (3) excellent mathematical skills.
 Both Israeli and international students are welcome.
+Stipends are available for excellent students.

-For some open questions I find particularly interesting, see my [wishlist][8].
+For other open questions I find particularly interesting, see my [wishlist][8].

 <p style='display:none'>
 In addition to research, I have many years of experience [programming in various languages][6].